Table of Contents

 Using swirl.py

-For normal operations, use swirl.py to start, stop or restart services.
-It is located in SWIRL's install directory (along with manage.py).
+For normal operations, use swirl.py to start, stop, or restart services.
+This script is located in the SWIRL installation directory (next to manage.py).

 python swirl.py start